yjg30737/huggingface_gui/README.md

 But i overrided the function so there is only 4 labels possible: "Name", "Size", "Text2Image?", "Visit"

 You can get `HuggingFaceModelClass` class with `getModelClass` from HuggingFaceModelWidget.
 You can install or delete certain model and get size of every model in current cache directory.
 You can do such things with one line.

+Others:

+* `getModelTable()` - get the model table widget
+* `selectCurrentModel(model_name)` - set the row including "model" in the table as current one
-Also, if you want, you can show text2image models only with `setText2ImageOnly(f: bool)` and you can set the cache directory with `setCacheDir` in `HuggingFaceModelClass`.
+* `setText2ImageOnly(f: bool)` - if you want, you can show text2image models only with and you can set the cache directory with `setCacheDir` in `HuggingFaceModelClass`.
 ## How to Run
 1. git clone ~
 2. pip intsall -r requirements.txt